-The best way to ensure that your garland is strong and will last the length of the holiday season is to firmly secure it using floral wire or fishing line.
-If you do not secure your garland to each hook, you could find your garland sagging as time goes on.
+The best way to ensure your garland is strong and will last the holiday season is to firmly secure it using floral wire or fishing line.
+If you do not secure your garland to each hook, it will sag over time.
 You could be at risk of bumping your garland out of place as you enter and leave your home.
-If you experience any poor weather, you could even see your garland blow away.
+If you experience windy conditions, the garland could blow away.

 7. Decorate After the Garland Is Secure

 There are numerous ways to decorate your garland.
 You can add Christmas lights or ornaments.
-You can spruce up your garland with spray-on glitter or snow.
-You can tie in ribbons, bows, or tinsel.
-The options are very diverse, and the ultimate choice will be up to you.
+You can also spruce up your garland with spray-on glitter or snow or tie in ribbons, bows, or tinsel.

 These tips and tricks will help you install the perfect garland around your front door.
 A shapely garland is a classic holiday touch that is sure to resonate with you and your family throughout the holiday season.
-Hanging the perfect garland is simple if you follow these tips.
-The results will be breathtaking.
-Don’t be deterred from hanging your dream holiday decorations.
+Hanging the perfect garland is simple, and the results will be breathtaking when you decorate it with ribbons, ornaments, or holiday lights.